-Students may be placed in advance courses or a sequence of courses on the basis of their high school achievement, training or test results.
-Credit may be granted for the courses bypassed but both placement and the granting of credit are at the discretion of the Department Chairperson, the Dean and the Registrar.
+Students may be placed in higher level courses or a sequence of courses on the basis of their high school achievement, training or test results.
+Credit may be granted for the courses bypassed but both placement and the granting of credit are at the discretion of the Registrar in consultation with Department Chairperson, the Dean, or the Academic Vice President as necessary and appropriate.